straz/dna_search/readme.md

 `GinkgoSQS-prd` behaves specially.
 It only carries 'process' messages, issued after `bucket_watcher` runs.

-All the other (developer) queues carry both `upload` and `process messages`.
+All the other (developer) queues carry both `upload` and `process` messages.
 Since S3 has no path to trigger the SAM local environment on uploads, `bucket_watcher` forwards `upload` events to the appropriate developer queue, which eventually end up in that developer's SAM local environment for processing.